 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-This cancer occurs in the bile ducts that are within the liver.
+Intrahepatic bile duct cancer: Intrahepatic bile duct cancer, or intrahepatic cholangiocarcinoma, occurs in the bile ducts within the liver.
+It accounts for about 10% of bile duct cancer cases.
 It is often misdiagnosed as liver cancer.
-Although uncommon, the incidence of intrahepatic bile duct cancer is increasing.
+Although rare, the number of intrahepatic bile duct cancer cases is increasing.

-These diseases occur in bile ducts outside the liver.
-There are three types of extrahepatic bile duct cancers:
+Extrahepatic bile duct cancers: Extrahepatic bile duct cancers occur in bile ducts outside the liver.
+There are two types of extrahepatic bile duct cancer:

 - Hepatitis B or hepatitis C infection